 - Simulations maximize retention – One of my favorite reasons why simulations are important.
 How many times have you put people through a training program and the knowledge is lost within a short amount of time

 - Simulations ensure that learning is transferred to the job – This should really matter to the executive suite, when employees can accelerate their level of applying their skills directly into their work and shorten their path to mastery, this goes directly to the bottom line.

-But keep in mind that the simulations need to be tailored to a specific skill or task directly related to the job.
-It should include some form of immediate feedback and places the learner into contextual setting similar to what they will experience in real life.
-Anders Ericcson was noted as coming out with the study of “deliberate practice” Here is a a video where Anders explains this concept.
+But keep in mind, the simulations need to be tailored to a specific skill or task directly related to the job.
+It should include some form of immediate feedback and places the learner into a contextual setting, similar to what they will experience in real life.
+Anders Ericcson was noted as coming out with the study of “deliberate practice” Here is a video where Anders explains this concept.

 I work with a lot of call centers and many of them are building in performance metrics which include the agent’s ability to show empathy.
 But why?

-For example, I was speaking to a call center which provides technical support.
-I asked the manager which do you place more value on – soft-skills or technical knowledge, their answer was soft skills.
+For example, I was speaking to a call center that provides technical support.
+I asked the manager which do you place more value on – soft-skills or technical knowledge.
+Their answer was soft skills.
 He stated “we hired a young college graduate who was not as skilled at troubleshooting but all of her CSAT scores were always very high.
-She was able to use empathy and her ability to communicate trust to ensure the customer that even though she isn’t able to resolve their issue on the first call that she left the customer still feeling good about their experience and their company.
+She was able to use empathy and her ability to communicate trust to ensure the customer to make them feel better.
+Therefore, even though she isn’t able to resolve their issue on the first call that she left the customer still feeling good about their experience and their company.
 I value that skill over the most technically skilled agent.”

 In a YouTube video by Brene’ Brown, she states the four elements of Empathy

 - Can see things from the perspective of the other person